Centre for Language Pedagogy

 - to promote the development and publication of teaching materials for Asian, African, and Middle Eastern languages;

-- to provide an intellectual home for the related MA programmes (MA Applied Linguistics and Language Pedagogy and MA Arabic Language Teaching);
+- to provide an intellectual home for the related MA programme MA Applied Linguistics and Language Pedagogy.

 - to organise seminars on language teaching and learning of Asian, African, and Middle Eastern languages, open to all SOAS students and staff as well as academics and students of other institutions and the general public;